-Zackary Canepari and Drea Cooper‘s new film T-Rex: Her Fight for Gold, which has its world television premiere on PBS Tuesday, August 2nd [check local listings], tells the story of Claressa “T-Rex” Shields, who at the 2012 London Olympics became the first American woman to win a Gold medal in boxing.
-After a long, hard road coming out of Flint, Michigan, Shields now enters Rio as the number one ranked woman in the world as she strives for another Gold.
+Zackary Canepari and Drea Cooper‘s film T-Rex: Her Fight for Gold tells the story of Claressa “T-Rex” Shields, who at the 2012 London Olympics became the first American woman to win a Gold medal in boxing.
+After a long, hard road coming out of Flint, Michigan, Shields entered Rio 2016 as the number one ranked woman in the world as she strives for another Gold.

 The filmmaking duo connected with producer Sue Jaye Johnson, who had been documenting Shields for several years, starting with “T-Rex’s” first elite boxing tournament, and spearheaded an unprecedented collaboration between The New York Times, NPR, and WNYC to document the first women to box in the Olympics.
 “Teen Contender,” that Peabody Award-winning radio documentary Johnson co-produced with Radio Diaries, followed Claressa’s journey to the Olympics.
 Canepari and Cooper, who’ve been working together since 2009 and were named to Filmmaker Magazine’s Top 25 New Filmmakers to Watch list, collaborated with Johnson and T-Rex was on its way.